wolfvictorOSI/Edge-Data-Store-Docs/V1/Overview/CommandLineQuickStartWindows.md

 uid: commandLineWindowsQuickStart
 ---

-# Edge Data Store command line quick start - Windows
+# Command line quick start - Windows

-You can also configure Edge Data Store with the edgecmd.exe command line tool, in addition to curl commands and REST calls.
+You can configure Edge Data Store with the edgecmd.exe command line tool, in addition to curl commands and REST calls.

 Complete the following to access edgecmd on Windows: